DEVEX WORLD 2018

 Chief Executive, Varkey Foundation

-First Lady of Afghanistan Rula Ghani has taken up the torch of amplifying the voices of Afghani women by using her position to elevate the voices of women in her adopted country.
+First Lady of Afghanistan Rula Ghani has taken up the torch of amplifying the voices of Afghan women by using her position to elevate the voices of women in her adopted country.
 She also brings her insights on the challenges facing conflict-ridden countries struggling to support worthy lives during long-term displacement, having worked directly with many of Afghanistan's uprooted citizens.

 First Lady of Afghanistan